 Although you are not required to have any previous experience, any experience or training you do have may allow you to take an accelerated path in our program.
 Submitting your documentation along with your application will allow us to assess where to place you based on your previous work experience or vocational training.

 Applications are only accepted online and require a $35.00 fee.
-To start your application, create a new account (for first time users) under the “Account Log in” tab; if you have applied before, use the “forgot password” feature to access you online account.
+To start your application, to create a new account (for first time users) by selecting the “My Account” tab; if you have applied before, use the “forgot password” feature to access you online account.

 Wages And Benefits